Is there anything more frightening in the world of exercise, than the words people throw around in the weight training community??

 i.e. how many push ups or pull ups a person can do or how many presses they can do with 20 kg (45 lbs) or 80% of 1RM.

-Power is another one of these confusing terms.
-From a physics perspective it can mean work divided by time (work over time).
+Power is yet another confusing term that is expressed in watts.
+From a physics perspective it can mean work divided by time (work over time) and it can also mean force times velocity.

 In this context a person who completes the same distance race faster than another person, has more muscular power.